OctaveLarose/octavelarose.github.io/drafts/mmtk.md

         }
     }

-    // write to the slot: update the pointer when GC moved the object
+    // write to the slot: update the pointer when GC moved the object.
+    //
-    // to store the new pointer in the value, we just create a new one of the same type/tag with that pointer fn store(&self, object: ObjectReference) {
+    // to store the new pointer in the value, we just create a new one
+    // of the same type (tag) with that pointer fn store(&self, object: ObjectReference) {
         unsafe {
             *self.value = Value::new((*self.value).tag(), object.extract_ptr());